 Despite previous musings this blog will not be written in Spanish.
 A month of lessons in the charming city of Sucre has certainly helped our understanding of the local language but I don’t think we are quite up to writing perfect prose just yet.
-One day.
+Maybe one day.

 So what have we been doing for the last 5 weeks?
 We managed, very quickly, to settle into a incredibly enjoyable routine of working at the hostel and taking Spanish lessons, all encompassed by eating lot of great (and cheap) food and drinking beer with new friends.
 Sucre life has definitely been memorable.